List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 A member of Bucciarati's gang.
 He was abandoned by his father after his mother died from an eye disease.
 As a result, Narancia became a run-away street-living delinquent.
 He was savagely beaten by the police, after another delinquent he looked up to framed him for a burglary.
 He developed a persistent eye infection similar to his mother, having spent a year in a junior offender detention center.
 At age 15, filthy, ill and homeless, he was picked up by Fugo and taken to meet Bucciarati who funded his return to health.
 Narancia was so overwhelmed with Bucciarati's kindness that he vowed to follow him forever.
 After joining the gang, he befriends Fugo and looks up to him as a role-model and mentor.
 His Stand Aerosmith (エアロスミス, Earosumisu) (Note: "Li'l Bomber" in official English releases.) is a toy-like tiny airplane, equipped with machine guns and bombs to attack enemies.
 It detects expelled carbon dioxide on a radar-like display, but Narancia cannot distinguish between his targets and other sources of carbon dioxide such as innocent bystanders or open flames.
 Narancia is eventually attacked by Diavolo while he was in Giorno's body as a result of Silver Chariot Requiem resulting in him getting impaled on a gate.
 Though Giorno is able to heal his body of the punctured wounds Diavolo inflicted, Narancia's soul was already gone by the time his body healed.

+In Japanese, he is voiced by Daiki Yamashita in the anime and subsequent appearances, Yūko Sanpei in Eyes of Heaven and All Star Battle, and Fujiko Takimoto in the 2002 game.
+In English, he is voiced by Kyle McCarley.